Vipul-coder-oss/Python_Progect2/README.md

 "This project is built using Python and can be developed with the Tkinter library to create a simple and attractive graphical user interface (GUI)."

 import tkinter as tk
-"tk is used for grafical degine" from time import strftime
+"tk is used for graphical user interface (GUI)" from time import strftime
 "from is used for forward time or date acording to"